The Best Cranberry Sauce!

 Thanksgiving is just around the corner, and that means it is time for all-things feasting!
-One of the standard dishes I’ve seen across the years and various states I have lived in is Cranberry sauce.
-Cranberry sauce comes in many forms and people who like cranberry sauce usually have their favorite kind.
-As a kid, I grew up eating the canned jello-like sauce…. my tastes have changed since then!
+One of the standard dishes I’ve seen across the years and various states I have lived in is cranberry sauce.
+Cranberry sauce comes in many forms and people who like cranberry sauce usually have their favorite kind–this cranberry sauce recipe is mine.

 Disclosure: As an Amazon Associate I earn from qualifying purchases.

 Over the years, my personal taste for cranberry sauce has changed.
 Growing up, I was all about the jellied canned stuff.
 But things have changed, and the recipe I prefer now is a sweet, less tangy version of the Thanksgiving staple which many people make and is much less processed than my childhood can of goodness.

 In fact, the only ‘processed’ food used in this recipe is raw sugar.
 (You may also see it called cane sugar.)
 I keep this type of sugar on hand for my morning coffee and am trying to incorporate it more into my recipes since it goes through less of a process than your traditional white granulated sugar.